BRIDEBOOK

 A Modern Look to Match a Modern Product

-We led a UI refresh to bring Bridebook’s interface in line with user expectations, introducing new colours, typography, and visual polish across the experience.
+We refreshed the UI to bring Bridebook’s interface in line with evolving user expectations, introducing updated colour, typography, and visual cohesion across key flows.

 Key improvements

-Introduced a warmer, more inviting primary colour and refined supporting palette
+Introduced a warmer primary colour and refined supporting palette

-contemporary feelApplied the new visual direction across onboarding, homepage, and navigation flows
+Rolled out the visual direction across onboarding, homepage, and navigation

 Impact